AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/content-fragments.md

 }
 ```

-### Dynamic Image Delivery with multiple specified parameters {#dynamic-image-delivery-multiple-specified-parameters}
+### Dynamic Image Delivery with multiple query variables {#dynamic-image-delivery-multiple-specified-parameters}

-The following example shows the use of multiple specified parameters:
+The following example shows the use of multiple query variables:

 ```graphql
 query ($seoName: String!, $format: AssetTransformFormat!) {